-Staging is a way of describing where the tumor is located, if or where it has spread, and whether it is affecting the functions of other organs in the body.
+Staging is a way of describing where the tumor is located, if or where it has spread, and whether it is affecting other parts of the body.
 Doctors use diagnostic tests to determine the tumor’s stage, so staging may not be complete until all of the tests are finished.
 Knowing the stage helps the doctor to decide what kind of treatment is best and can help predict a patient’s prognosis (chance of recovery).
 There are different stage descriptions for different types of tumors.

 Although there is no official staging system for EFT, the following criteria help doctors describe EFT and work together to plan the best treatments: